Research is necessary for all creative writing projects. Learn the basics of research for creative writing from an award-winning author.

 I set out to write this blog post, in part because I was planning to write a novel about a historical event.
-Yet, beyond having a vague awareness of the existence of museum and newspaper archives, I really wasn’t sure what type of research I needed to do for my creative writing project.
+Yet, beyond having a vague awareness of museum and newspaper archives, I really wasn’t sure what type of research I needed to do for my creative writing project.

 That statement does require some qualification… while every piece of creative writing requires background research for accuracy and details, historical fiction requires significantly more research.